Key Quote

 RAD — PROGRESS

 Hero achieves progression through survival.
-Unlike the tragic heroines of Shakespeare's later plays, Hero endures her ordeal and emerges to testify (bear witness) to her own innocence.
-The emphatic 'surely as I live, I am a maid' is a declarative assertion of identity that reclaims the narrative stolen from her.
+Unlike the tragic heroines of Shakespeare's later plays, Hero endures her ordeal and emerges to testifytestify — To bear witness; to declare the truth of something to her own innocence.
+The emphatic 'surely as I live, I am a maid' is a declarativedeclarative — A statement made firmly and with authority assertion of identity that reclaims the narrative stolen from her.

 Key Words